What is the INCE Foundation?

 Classic Papers in Noise Control Engineering Award

-For more information about these awards and to see a histroy of awards and recipients, go to INCE-USA Awards.
+For more information about these awards and to see a history of awards and recipients, go to INCE-USA Awards.

 INCE Foundation Officers and Directors

-Officers: Eric W. Wood, President, William J. Cavanaugh, Vice President–Development, James K. Thompson, Secretary, and Robert D. Hellweg, Treasurer.
+Officers: Eric W. Wood, President, Gordon L. Ebbitt, Vice President–Development, James K. Thompson, Secretary, Robert D. Hellweg, Treasurer.

-Directors: Leo.
-L. Beranek, Robert J. Bernhard, William J. Cavanaugh, Patricia Davies, Robert D. Hellweg, William W. Lang, George C. Maling, Jr., James K. Thompson, and Eric W. Wood
+Directors: Robert J. Bernhard, Patricia Davies, Paul R. Donavan, Gordon L. Ebbitt, Robert D. Hellweg, George C. Maling, Jr., Steve Marshall, James K. Thompson, and Eric W. Wood

 The INCE Foundation publishes an annual newsletter that describes the awards given each year.
 Copies of the newsletter may be obtained from the president, Eric W. Wood, by sending an e-mail to ewood@ACENTECH.com.